bomeocode/genetic_algorithms/README.md

 This typical phase of an evolutional process is missed in this project, because there is not really an population.
 In this project are only two DNAs which competes each other.

 ## Mutation
-With a chance of "mutation_rate" the master DNA will be changed in the amount of "mutation_amount".
+With a chance of `mutation_rate` the master DNA will be changed in the amount of `mutation_amount`.
 This includes position, radius x, radius y and color & alpha values of each circle ("creature").
 Inside the mutation function is a hard coded chance of 5% to "jump mutate" the position or color value. (see code)

 I coded this on a weekend for fun and therefore there is a lot to refactor, I think. ;-) Please feel free to improve the code.